XuezheMax/apollo/README.md

 - In this paper, for fair comparison, we comprehensively tune the `learning rate` and the `weight decay rate` for all the optimizers on CIFAR-10.
 For ImageNet, due to the resource limits, we kept all the hyper-parameters selected from CIFAR-10 for each optimizer, and only tuned the `weight decay rate`.
-One motivation is to test the consistency of hyper-parameters of these optimizers on different tasks.
+One motivation of this is to test the consistency of hyper-parameters of these optimizers on different tasks.

 - We analyzed the effect of different `weight decay rates` on different optimizers.
 As illustrated in the figure, Apollo achieves improvements over all the three baselines on convergence speed with different rates of weight decay